ericproffitt/TopicModelsVB.jl/README.md

 model.sigma[2,6] # -15.107
 ```

-According to the list above, the most closely related topics are topics 4 and 8, which correspond to the *Computer Science* and *Mathematics* topics, followed closely by 3 and 6, corresponding to the topics *Microbiology* and *Sociobiology*, and then by 2 and 8, corresponding to *Physics* and *Mathematics*.
+According to the list above, the most closely related topics are topics 4 and 8, which correspond to the *Computer Science* and *Mathematics* topics, followed closely by 3 and 6, corresponding to the topics *Microbiology* and *Sociology*, and then by 2 and 8, corresponding to *Physics* and *Mathematics*.

-As for the least associated topics, the most unrelated pair of topics is 6 and 8, corresponding to *Sociobiology* and *Mathematics*, followed closely by topics 1 and 8, corresponding to *Earth Science* and *Mathematics*, and then third are topics 2 and 6, corresponding to *Physics* and *Sociobiology*.
+As for the least associated topics, the most unrelated pair of topics is 6 and 8, corresponding to *Sociology* and *Mathematics*, followed closely by topics 1 and 8, corresponding to *Earth Science* and *Mathematics*, and then third are topics 2 and 6, corresponding to *Physics* and *Sociology*.

 Interestingly, the topic which is least correlated with all other topics is not the *Academia* topic (which is the second least correlated), but the *Chemistry* topic
 ```julia